I am no longer an MP, as Parliament has been dissolved, and I am not seeking re-election.

 In November 2018, Ann called for an independent review of the criminal justice system including consideration to be given for the abolition of jury trials in rape cases.

-Ann resigned from the Labour Party in February 2019 and now sits as a Change UK – The Independent Group MP in Parliament for which she is the spokesperson for Children and Education.
+Ann resigned from the Labour Party in February 2019 to found the for The Independent Group for Change.